-- The need for agricultural trade reform has become urgent, noting the challenges of feeding a growing world population, projected to be over nine billion by 2050, in the face of a changing climate and the need to produce more with less inputs. - The urgent need for the reinvigoration of the WTO agricultural reforms, including the reform of trade- and production-distorting agriculture domestic support entitlements. - That MC12 deliver a meaningful outcome on agriculture, to reinforce the importance of the WTO rules-based system as a whole. - The need to uphold and strengthen an open, transparent, rules-based global trading system, including commitment and support for WTO dispute settlement institutions and processes. - A greater focus on tackling tariff and Non-Tariff Barriers to trade and guarding against the imposition of agricultural regulations that are not grounded in a robust evidence and science-based approach. - International and domestic efforts on sustainability and climate action be science-based and shall not unnecessarily hinder the critical role international trade in agriculture plays in achieving global food security. - A promotion of the positive environment and climate co-benefits that can result from open trade enabling each country to take full advantage of their comparative advantage.
+- The need for agricultural trade reform has become urgent, noting the challenges of feeding a growing world population, projected to be over nine billion by 2050, in the face of a changing climate and the need to produce more with less inputs. - Reaffirm support to redouble efforts to reduce trade- and production- distorting domestic support measures, supporting the Cairns Group's proposal to cap and reduce such support entitlements substantially and significantly. - That MC13 makes progress towards a meaningful outcome on agriculture, to reinforce the importance of the WTO rules-based system as a whole. - The need to uphold and strengthen an open, transparent, rules-based global trading system, including commitment and support for WTO dispute settlement institutions and processes. - A greater focus on tackling tariff and non-tariff barriers to trade and guarding against the imposition of agricultural regulations that are not grounded in a robust evidence and science-based approach. - Seek assurance that non-tariff barriers that cannot be justified by reference to evidence-based exceptions recognized by the WTO do not impede the trade of agricultural products. - International and domestic efforts on sustainability and climate action be risk-, scienceand evidence-based, in line with international agreements and WTO disciplines, and shall not unnecessarily hinder the critical role international trade in agriculture plays in achieving global food security. - A promotion of the positive environment and climate co-benefits that can result from open trade, enabling each country to take full advantage of their comparative advantage.